vam3r/genbot/README.md

    npm install
    ```

-5. **Configure the Bot:** Create a `config.json` file in the root directory and add your bot token to the `.env` file.
+5. **Configure the Bot:** Go to `config.json` file in the root directory and add your bot token to the `.env` file.
 You can obtain this token from the [Discord Developer Portal](https://discord.com/developers/applications).

 6. **Dashboard Setup:** Update the website interface's username and password in the config or `.env` file.